-Flu season in Ontario usually begins in October and lasts until early February.
+Flu season in Ontario usually begins in October and lasts until March or April.

 According to the Ministry of Health and Long-Term Care, influenza is a serious disease that affects millions of Canadians each year.